agl320/mySips/README.md

-# mySipsV2
+# mySips
-Store drinks, easy upload via receipt image, and share with friends.
+Store drinks, easy upload and matching via receipt image, and share with friends.